-10 While the economic literature has not dealt extensively with this issue, part of the success of group-based credit programs such as the Grameen Bank has been attributed to its group-based empowerment approach.
-Many NGOs have explicit empowerment objectives that go beyond economic means to include legal awareness, political participation, and use of contraception (Schuler, Hashemi, and Riley 1997).
+10 While the economic literature has not dealt extensively with this issue, part of the success of groupbased credit programs such as the Grameen Bank has been attributed to its group-based empowerment approach.
+Many NGOs have explicit empowerment objectives that go beyond economic means to include legal awareness, political participation, and use of contraception (Schuler, Hashemi and Riley 1997).

 11 For example, labour income, typically included in the calculation of income shares, is problematic because it reflects time allocation and labour force participation decisions that may have been the result of previous bargaining.
-Non-labour income, on the other hand, is more likely to be exogenous though the assumption that it is independent of labour market decisions may not be true if a substantial portion comes from, for example, pensions, unemployment benefits, or earnings from accumulated assets.
+Non-labour income, on the other hand, is more likely to be exogenous, though the assumption that it is independent of labour market decisions may not be true if a substantial portion comes from, for example, pensions, unemployment benefits, or earnings from accumulated assets.
 Current asset holdings are likely to be affected by asset accumulation decisions made during the marriage.
 Inherited assets, on the other hand, would be less likely to be influenced by decisions within marriage, particularly those inherited before the union.
-Inherited assets remain vulnerable to other potential "endogeneity" problems, however.
+Inherited assets remain vulnerable to other potential 'endogeneity' problems, however.
 An example is if inheritances are correlated with individual unobservable characteristics, such as tastes or human capital investments in the individual, and these characteristics in turn influence the outcomes under study (Strauss and Thomas 1995).
 Also, they may be endogenous to the marriage as a result of marriage market selection (Foster 1998).
-Assets brought to marriage are a related set the specific measure used, most of these studies indicate that resources controlled by men and women significantly affect the allocation of resources to children.
+Assets brought to marriage are a related set of indicators of bargaining power that are not affected by decisions made within the marriage, though they are susceptible to the same potential endogeneity problems as inheritances.

-For example, Thomas (1994) finds that in Brazil, Ghana and the United States, maternal education has a larger impact on the health of girls than on boys, with the reverse holding true for paternal education.
-He suggests that because girls (boys) substitute for activities performed by mothers (fathers), women (men) have an incentive to invest in girls (boys).
-By contrast, Haddad and Hoddinott (1994) find that in rural Cote d'Ivoire, increases in the share of household income accruing to adult women improves height given age for pre-school boys relative to girls.
-They argue that if women desire an equitable distribution of health amongst all children, and given the unequal health endowments of boys and girls (boys at very young ages are relatively less biologically robust), they will favor boys relative to girls.
-Second, elderly Ivorian women typically coreside with at least one of their male offspring.
+all children, and given the unequal health endowments of boys and girls (boys at very young ages are relatively less biologically robust), they will favour boys over girls.
+Second, elderly Ivorian women typically co-reside with at least one of their male offspring.
 Hence, the need for assistance in old age encourages women to skew relatively more resources under their control towards male offspring.
-Quisumbing and Maluccio (2003) find that while women's assets at marriage are reflected in higher expenditure shares for education in Bangladesh and South Africa, these allocations do not benefit boys and girls equally.
-12 In Bangladesh, fathers' schooling has a negative effect on girls' schooling for both 6-10 year olds and 11-15 year olds; but fathers' and mothers' assets do not have differential effects on daughters relative to sons.
-In South Africa it is the opposite: fathers' schooling has a positive effect on girls'
+Quisumbing and Maluccio (2003) find that while women's assets at marriage are reflected in higher expenditure shares for education in Bangladesh and South Africa, these allocations do not benefit boys and girls equally.12 In Bangladesh, fathers' schooling has a negative effect on girls' schooling for both 6-10 year olds and 11-15 year olds; but fathers' and mothers' assets do not have differential effects on daughters relative to sons.
+In South Africa it is the opposite: fathers' schooling has a positive effect on girls' schooling while mothers' assets brought to marriage have a negative effect on girls.
+In Ethiopia, mothers with more assets invest preferentially in boys (Quisumbing and Maluccio 2003).
+Thus, in all three countries, the pattern is consistent with patterns of old age support, and thus may reflect the impact of potential returns as well as parental preferences.
+In contrast, in matrilineal Sumatra, Indonesia, mothers with more paddy land invest preferentially in sons' education, while better-educated fathers invest in their daughters' schooling.
+Mothers with more paddy land may invest less in their daughters' education since their paddy land will traditionally be bequeathed to daughters, whereas fathers, who normally engage in other non-farm activities in addition to cultivating their wife's family land, may benefit from having better-trained daughters.